tong-meow/MSDscript/MSDscript/MSDscript_Documentation.md

 _fun (x) x*2 (5)
 ```

-### Files
+###

-#### Functional classes files
+## Part C. Library Guide

+### Include the .a File

+The MSDscript has a `.a` library file within the repository.
+If you would like to use it directly in your program, please follow the steps below.

+- Download the `msdscript.a` file.
+  - The `msdscript.a` is compiled with file `expr.o`, `val.o`, `env.o`,  `step.o` and `cont.o`
+- Put the `msdscript.a` file in the current working fold.
+- To use the expressions mentioned in **Part B: Supported Expression**, download and include the `.h` file you would like to use.
-- `val.cpp` and `val.hpp`: defines value types.
+  - `val.hpp`: defines value types for number value, boolean value and function value.
-- `expr.cpp` and `expr.hpp`: defines expressions and there structures.
+  - `expr.hpp`: defines all the expressions.
-- `env.cpp` and `env.hpp`: defines MSDscript expression's environments (for refering variable's values).
+  - `env.hpp`: defines expression's environments (for refering variable's values).
-- `cont.cpp` and `cont.hpp`: defines the step mode interpretation.
-- `step.cpp` and `step.hpp`: defines the step mode interpretation.
+  - `cont.hpp` and `step.hpp`: defines the step mode interpretation.

-#### Helper classes files

-- `main.cpp`: runable class that allows msdscript to be run on terminal.
-- `parse.cpp` and `parse.hpp`: allows msdscript to read from the terminal and parse human readble strings to MSDscript expressions.
-- `pointer.hpp`: allows MSDscript to switch between using or not using shared pointers.
+- If you use any of the header files, you must also include the `pointer.hpp` file.
+- When doing compilation, remember to add `-L lib`, and include whatever `.h` files you use.